teunisvdh/TeamThomasDeTrein/README.md

 	- classes.py: Multiple classes and functions used in the program.

-	- helpers.py: A program that displays all railways and their information to make things visible for programmers.
+	- helpers.py: A supporting file.
+For now containing a program that displays all railways and their information to make things visible for programmers.

 	- ConnectiesHolland.csv: A file containing all railways (for intercity-trains) in the provinces of Noord- and Zuid-Holland (The Netherlands).